mwermelinger/kattis-guide/graph.md

 1. [Railroad](https://open.kattis.com/problems/railroad2) (2 LOC):
    Determine if a 'closed' railway, in which a train goes continuously around, can be built.
-A different setting of the Königsberg bridges problem.
+It's a different setting of the Königsberg bridges problem.

 1. [Weak Vertices](https://open.kattis.com/problems/weakvertices) (16 LOC):
    Three nodes A, B and C form a triangle if there are edges A-B, B-C and C-A.